gsanhueza/ArchISOMaker/README.md

 ## Checking out the installation scripts

-The installation scripts are currently in a separate repository at https://github.com/gsanhueza/ArchScripts , and they can be used here by managing the git submodule (see instructions above).
+The installation scripts are found in a separate repository at https://github.com/gsanhueza/ArchScripts, which is automatically cloned when running the `build.sh` script for the first time, and automatically updated in subsequent executions of the script.

 ## Building your ISO